dinhdiep/MONOD2/README.md

 ```

+There should be many simulated files generated including two list files.
+1. cct.hapinfo.list_20
+2. lct.hapinfo.list_20

-There should be many simulated files generated including two list files: (1) cct.hapinfo.list_20 (2) lct.hapinfo.list_20 which are required as input to the next step.
-The should also be three directories (1) CCT_simulation (2) LCT_simulation and (3) NCP_simulation which contain simulated data for each sample type.
+The should also be three directories which contain simulated data for each sample type.
+1. CCT_simulation
+2. LCT_simulation
+3. NCP_simulation

 Finally, we can run features selection and tumor load estimation using the simulated data files.
 The script for tumor load estimation have the following usage.